Touch Panel: Automated Operant Chamber

 How it works : What’s unique about the Touch Panel Operant Chamber

-The Touch Panel IR technology is more accurate than other touch technology for mice and rats.
-The IR sensors within the touchscreen require no minimum activation force, meaning mice and rats do not have to push the screen in order register a response.
-The touch screen technology that is in our smart phones (projective or electrostatic capacitance) for example, is not sensitive enough to detect touches from small rodents like mice, generating a lot of erroneous data.
-With the Touch Panel technology, users can expect to decrease both the rate of false negatives and false positives, which greatly improves response accuracy.
+Our Touch Panel operant conditioning chamber IR technology is more accurate than other touch technology for mice and rats.
+The IR sensors within the touchscreen require no minimum activation force, meaning mice and rats do not have to push the screen in order to register a response.
+The touch screen technology that is in our smartphones (projective or electrostatic capacitance) for example, is not sensitive enough to detect touches from small rodents like mice, generating a lot of erroneous data.
+With Touch Panel technology, users can expect to decrease both the rate of false negatives and false positives, which greatly improves response accuracy.

 Response speed: 10 msec (100 point/sec)